• Difficulty Intermediate

 • Dog Friendly Yes

 Just past the 1km mark, you will see a rockslide that fell many years ago.
+The trail also passes a huge boulder as the uphill climbs at a gentler pace.
 Another short distance and you've reached the first viewpoint from the south end of Lindeman Lake.
-Continue along the west shore of Lindeman Lake to a sandy beach area.
+Continue along the west side of Lindeman Lake to a clearing with a small wooden dock, which provide one of the best views of the lake.

-The beach area of Lindeman Lake offers a perfect location to end your hike however, for those inclined to continue to Greendrop Lake, continue along the trail towards a boulder field.
+The area around the wooden dock offers the best location to end your hike however, for those inclined to continue to Greendrop Lake, continue along the trail towards a boulder field.
 Watch your step as you traverse the large rocks.
 Once at the 4km mark, cross over a couple of log bridges and it's only another half hour to Greendrop Lake.

 How to get to Lindeman Lake